Getting a new Agile team up and running, Part 1: The kick-off workshop

 Now it’s time to deal with the practical stuff, such as:

-Definition of Done(DoD) – this is a group discussion to come up with a checklist of what is needed to be fully done in order for the story to be ready, from potential shipping to production.
-You don't need to prepare a detailed DoD with a lot of points.
-Just create a checklist containing 4-5 points.
+Definition of Done(DoD) – this is a group discussion where participants come up with a checklist of what is needed to be fully done in order for the “story” to be ready, from potential shipping to production.
+You don't need to prepare a detailed DoD with a lot of points; just create a checklist containing 4-5 points.
 You will be able to improve it after the first sprint.

 Definition of Ready – this is a group discussion to come up with a checklist of the points that prove the story is ready for development.

 Agree on what happens next:

 In addition, make sure that everyone is aware that this is just the beginning, and that everything can (and will) be revised later.